FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Related Work

 \subsection{Bias in Text-to-Image Models}

-Text-to-image (T2I) systems inherit and sometimes amplify social biases present in their training data.
-Early large-scale analyses show systematic disparities across gender, skin tone, geo-culture, and professions, and propose diagnostic protocols and scorecards for auditing representation \citep{luccioni2023stablebias,wan2024survey}.
-Several debiasing methods have been explored post-hoc or with light adaptation: \emph{Fair Diffusion} steers sampling toward user-specified demographic proportions \citep{friedrich2023fairdiffusion}, while \emph{Fair Mapping} learns a small linear adaptor to systematically reduce demographic skew with minimal compute \citep{li2023fairmapping}.
-Concurrently, \emph{FairCoT} leverages chain-of-thought (CoT) reasoning in multimodal LLMs to mitigate bias during generation-time prompting \citep{sahili2025faircot}.
-Our work differs in purpose: rather than intervening on the generator, we study \emph{evaluation fairness} by treating multimodal LLMs (MLLMs) as \emph{judges} over social attributes and alignment outcomes.
+Text-to-image (T2I) systems inherit and amplify social biases in their training data, with documented disparities across gender, skin tone, religion, disability, and profession \citep{luccioni2023stablebias,wan2024survey}.
+Mitigation approaches range from sampling-time steering without retraining \citep{friedrich2023fairdiffusion} to lightweight linear adaptors \citep{li2023fairmapping} and chain-of-thought prompting at generation time \citep{sahili2025faircot}.
+Our work is complementary but distinct: rather than intervening on the generator, we study \emph{evaluation fairness} by treating multimodal LLMs (MLLMs) as judges over social attributes and prompt–image alignment.